uipath-certification/uipath-certification.github.io/_posts/2021-04-09-ipo-uipath-stock-price-value.md

 Many RPA developers have been asking for insights on the UiPath stock IPO.
 We found this overview to be particularly insightful, so we are recommending it as a starting point for anying that is interested in investing.

+For more investment insights, follow <a href="http://www.twitter.com/FIREDUpWealth">@FIREDUpWealth</a> on Twitter.

 <div class="row">